AXIOMPHARMACEUTICALS

 Could I eventually stop taking retatrutide, or do I need it forever?

 Unknown.
 Phase 2 trials ran 48 weeks—long enough to achieve 24% weight loss but not long enough to study discontinuation.
-Clinical experience with semaglutide suggests weight returns if stopped.
+Clinical with semaglutide suggests weight returns if stopped.
 Phase 3 TRIUMPH trials (results expected 2026) should provide data on maintenance therapy vs. indefinite use.